What Is Metastatic Uterine Cancer?

 - Persistent cramping in the pelvic area

 It is important to note that these symptoms do not necessarily mean you have uterine cancer.
 In fact, there are many other, more common conditions that can cause similar symptoms.
+Remember, early detection for uterine cancer is key for successful treatment.
 You should consult with a physician who can provide the necessary diagnostic tests to determine whether metastatic uterine cancer is the underlying cause.

 Metastatic uterine cancer treatment

 If you have been diagnosed with metastatic uterine cancer, the next step is to explore your treatment options.
 It is important to seek treatment from medical professionals who have a high level of experience treating advanced stages of uterine cancer.
 Moffitt Cancer Center is a high-volume cancer center that has treated many patients with uterine cancer.
-The multispecialty team within our gynecological clinic are highly skilled and experienced at treating metastatic uterine cancer and will ensure you receive a treatment plan that is tailored to your specific needs.
+The multispecialty team within our Gynecologic Oncology Program are highly skilled and experienced at treating metastatic uterine cancer and will ensure you receive a treatment plan that is tailored to your specific needs.
 Treatment may involve a combination of surgery, chemotherapy or radiation therapy.
-Additionally, some patients may be eligible to participate in a clinical trial where they can gain access to the latest and most advanced treatment options before they are widely available.
+Additionally, some patients may be eligible to participate in a clinical trial where they can gain access to the latest and most advanced treatment options before they may become widely available.